Download the paper

 But while the principle is one of the most fundamental WTO concepts, it is also frequently misunderstood.

-This paper explains:
+This report explains: